simonmichael/quickbench/README.md

 ## About

-quickbench is an update and repackaging of a benchmarking tool I've been using in the hledger project since 2008.
+quickbench is an update and repackaging of a little benchmarking tool I've been using in the hledger project since 2008.
-Use it like a more powerful "time" command for benchmarking general command-line programs, or for creating repeatable benchmark scripts for your projects.
+Use it like a more powerful "time" command for measuring the time taken by command-line programs, or for creating repeatable benchmark scripts for your projects.

 quickbench produces very simple output (elapsed seconds), as quickly as possible (running commands just once by default), and tabulates results from multiple executables.
-I find it very useful for quick and dirty, exploratory, and comparative measurements that I (and others) can understand at a glance.
+I find it very useful for quick and dirty, exploratory, and comparative measurements that you can understand at a glance.

 ## Examples